t3zz/uvc/README.md

 Our UVC app is written for iOS using Swift 4.2, utilizing WKWebView to display a web version of our site.
 Certain changes to said webView keep the content nice and clean :D

+## Branches

+Our repo is split amongst branches.
+The 'master' branch includes this readme and other info.
+The 'release' branch is for official release code and committed changes, while the 'alpha' branch is for working code and unannounced features.
+A future experimental branch will be put in place to mess around with a few things and really shake up the app!
+Many things to come.

 ## How Build

 Clone GitHub repo and open .xcodeproj in Xcode (Xcode 10 required)